Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 | **Supply** | 503                                                          |
 | **Easter Egg**        | 503 is the HTTP error code for **Service Unavailable**: "The request was not completed.
 The server is temporarily overloading or down." |

+> Uptime Falls benefits from abundant water supplies and uses it to generate hydroelectric power.
+The Outpost manufactures batteries, using them to store excess power and stockpiling them for later use.